swells/mlserver-shiny/README.md

 -   Ease of service consumption using *remote* function calls from [mrsdeploy](https://docs.microsoft.com/en-us/machine-learning-server/r-reference/mrsdeploy/mrsdeploy-package)
 -   Return file artifacts generated in Python and displayed in R

+The result is a simple Shiny app that [resembles this UI](https://user-images.githubusercontent.com/1356351/31786143-4daf202e-b4bc-11e7-9d30-3828cf17b9d6.png) which invokes already deployed Python services [car-service](#car-service) and [realtime-rating-service](#realtime-rating-service) on a MLServer for data.
+The end goal is to demonstrate the ease of integrating Microsoft Machine Learning Server R and Python remote web services into a Shiny application.

-> Please find the full [example source](#example-app) used within this post [here](https://github.com/swells/mlserver-shiny).
+> **NOTE** For more context, it might be helpful to first review the two [Python services](#python-services) used in this example.
+In addition, please find the full example source used within this post [here](https://github.com/swells/mlserver-shiny).

 Service Integration
 -------------------

 All MLServer invocations require authentication.
 Rather than introducing a complex frontend authentication workflow, this example will simply hardcode the credentials within the `app.R` file before the Shiny `ui` and `server` contexts such that it executes on application startup.
 If you choose to run the example yourself, please remember to first substitute in the `{{MLSERVER_HOST}}`, `{{USERNAME}}`, and `{{PASSWORD}}` values as shown below.

 MLServer supports both Azure Active Directory (Azure AD) and Active Directory (AD) authentication.
-As a result, one could easily envision a more robust user experience in *production* that supports a Shiny-powered UI control for a secure AD *username/password* authentication or even an hook into an Azure AD workflow within your single-page app.
+As a result, one could easily envision a more robust user experience in *production* that supports a Shiny-powered UI control for a secure AD *username/password* authentication or even a hook into an Azure AD workflow within your single-page app.
 For the sake of simplicity, a more robust frontend authentication workflow is left as an exercise for the reader.

 #### Authentication